I am Gazan and Honour is my home

 The events have blinded my soul,

-Sighted it was, now a darkened whole.
+Sighted it was, now a darkened hole.

 Searching for water and a bite to eat,